 In the next few years, technical support to the siting process will focus on assessing the suitability of potential sites through geoscientific characterization and evaluation studies in interested communities.
 Beyond ensuring safety, the NWMO's commitment to any host community is that its long-term well-being or quality of life will be fostered through its participation in this project.
 The technical program will be complemented by a phased and progressively more detailed assessment of the suitability of a site in terms of environmental, social, cultural and economic factors.
-By 2013, the NWMO expects to be ready to begin detailed site evaluations on one or more sites, including further geological investigations, safety assessments, and social and economic impact assessments, and the application of Aboriginal Traditional Knowledge, all in collaboration with the interested communities and surrounding areas.
-Studies on used fuel transportation logistics and options will contribute to the overall assessment of potential candidate sites for long-term used fuel management.
+By 2013, the NWMO expects to be ready to begin detailed site evaluations on one or more sites, including further geological investigations, safety assessments, social and economic impact assessments, and the application of Aboriginal Traditional Knowledge, all in collaboration with the interested communities and surrounding areas.